reeseschultz/ReeseUnityDemos/Packages/com.reese.path/README.md

 ## Usage at a Glance

-For a working example of how to use this package, see these [demo scripts](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Path).
+For a working example of how to use this package, see these [demo scripts](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Path), which include flocking!

 In this package, there's only one concept you need to be familiar with: the **agent** (technically the `PathAgent` component), which is an actor or character who is in need of path planning.